alexk99/the_router/bras/bras_howto_eng.md

 <img src="http://therouter.net/images/bras/bras_howto_l3.png">

-Two static sub interfaces (VIF) configured in a router's configuration file are v3 and v20.
+Two static subinterfaces (VIF) configured in a router's configuration file are v3 and v20.
 V3 VIF connects TheRouter to the border router. v20 VIF connects TheTouter to H4 Linux network stack which runs on the same machine as TheRouter does,  but uses its own NICs.

 # 4. Starting TheRouter, checking L2 and L3 connectivity.